 I’m not a complete hermit though, I do subscribe to a couple of streaming services, so I can watch films and the occasional TV series on my laptop.
 I love listening to radio and music too.

 They’re an eclectic mix.
-‘Notting Hill’ is one of my favourites, it makes me laugh and cry in equal measure.
-At the other end of the spectrum, I think ‘Alien’ is one of the best films ever made, and ‘Aliens’ must be one of the best sequels.
-I’d add ‘Jaws’, ‘Die Hard’, and ‘Highlander’ to this list, as well as two of the best Stephen King adaptations, ‘The Shawshank Redemption’ and ‘The Green Mile’: tremendous stories of injustice, hope, and the triumph of the human spirit in the face of unspeakable adversity.
-‘Cloud Atlas’ is another more recent addition to my list, with a fabulous ensemble cast and stories spread across many centuries.
-I like anything with time travel and the first ‘Terminator’ film stands out as a story that completes a perfect circle.
-My partner prefers romance, but we found the perfect compromise in ‘The Lake House’, another great favourite.
-Naturally, on top of all this, there are the Bond films: I’ve been a fan since I was eight.
+Notting Hill is one of my favourites, it makes me laugh and cry in equal measure.
+At the other end of the spectrum, I think Alien is one of the best films ever made, and Aliens must be one of the best sequels.
+I’d add Jaws, Die Hard, and Highlander to this list, as well as two of the best Stephen King adaptations, The Shawshank Redemption and The Green Mile: tremendous stories of injustice, hope, and the triumph of the human spirit in the face of unspeakable adversity.
+Cloud Atlas is another more recent addition to my list, with a fabulous ensemble cast and stories spread across many centuries.
+I like anything with time travel and the first Terminator film stands out as a story that completes a perfect circle.
+My partner prefers romance, but we found the perfect compromise in The Lake House, another great favourite.
+Naturally, on top of all this, there are the Bond films: I’ve been a fan since I was eight, and No Time To Die was a great way for the series to bow out (Hollywood has its hands on the franchise now, so that's the end of Bond as we know it as far as I'm concerned!)

-Then there’s comedy and satire such as ‘Life of Brian’ and the other Python films, ‘Time Bandits’, and ‘Doctor Strangelove’.
+Then there’s comedy and satire such as Life of Brian, and the other Python films, Time Bandits, and Doctor Strangelove.
 I like comedy with a message.

-But my number one slot goes to ‘Paul’, Simon Pegg and Nick Frost’s comedy science fiction film about an alien with attitude.
+But my number one slot goes to Paul, Simon Pegg and Nick Frost’s comedy science fiction film about an alien with attitude.
 It references some of my other favourites, and looking at humanity through the eyes of an alien tells us a great deal about ourselves.

 First and foremost, my partner, Linda.
 She’s caring, kind, honest, funny, supportive, patient… she’s my She Wolf.
-She’s my first test audience for the Souls Series and has shaped quite a few things in the books.
+She’s my first test audience for the Souls Series, and has shaped quite a few things in the books.

 Beyond family and friends, my greatest heroes are musicians, particularly singer-songwriters.
-John Lennon stands out as the greatest of them all for me, but I also greatly admire the other Beatles, Freddie Mercury, Prince, Buddy Holly, and many others.
+John Lennon stands out as the greatest of them all for me, but I also greatly admire the other Beatles, Freddie Mercury, Prince, Buddy Holly, Amy Winehouse, and many others.

 That’s a difficult one, I don’t know if I have a favourite.
 I admire the bravery and fortitude of people in the Second World War: military and civilians alike.
 I think the 1960s were an incredible watershed between the world we knew before and the modern world that followed.
 Going further back, the Romans have always fascinated me, as well as ancient Egypt, Napoleonic times, the Vikings, the Tudors… I like all periods of history really.
 The beauty of the Souls Series is I can explore them all, as well as the mystery that is the future.